lermana/nyc_dob_analysis/report.md

 as well as the paid-to-imposed ratios, all broken out by year and by violation type, for 2017 - 2019.

-We can see that `Construction` violations account for the lionshare of both the number of issued penalties and the total dollar-value of imposed penalties.
+We can see that `Construction` violations account for the lion's share of both the number of issued penalties and the total dollar-value of imposed penalties.
 Additionally, we can see that `Construction` violations show a pretty poor paid-to-imposed ratio, which when paired with the outsized contributions to `Normalized Violation Counts` leads to a large percentage of violations not being paid.
 It would seem, then, that `Construction` violations are driving much of the recent declines in overall paid-to-imposed ratio, which supports the idea that developers treat these violations as simply a cost of doing business.

 For instance, with a paid-to-imposed ratio of just 30% in 2018 but a 78% contribution to all penalty dollars imposed, `Construction` penalties in 2018 single-handedly accounted for 55% of all violation-dollars imposed that year not being paid.